 “The greatest danger in times of turbulence is not the turbulence—it is to act with yesterday’s logic.” —Peter Drucker

 The world of business is evolving.
-Through a combination of technological advancements and the impacts of COVID-19, 2020 has been a year in which consumer habits have changed like never before.
+Through a combination of technological advancements and the impacts of COVID-19, the past couple of years have been a time in which consumer habits have changed like never before.
 And if your company is not prepared to progress with the times, it will run the risk of falling behind.
 Introducing micro-moments marketing to your ongoing strategy might just be the most significant development of all.